 In the Inland Northwest, we are pretty fortunate--we do not to get dramatic disasters, such as hurricanes and major earthquakes; however, we do have our share of emergencies/disasters as listed below.
 In all cases, they are unpredictable so thinking about their potential and how each person or household can maintain a level of preparedness becomes very important.
-Please see Individual & Family Preparedness to learn more.

 History of local emergencies and disasters:

-Hangman Hills in 1987
+- Hangman Hills, 1987

-- Valley View Fire in July of 2008
+- Valley View Fire, July of 2008

-Wind storm in June of 2005 and again in November of 2015
+- Wind storm: June of 2005 and November of 2015